-This 8-credit enhanced immunization training program includes 6 modules that cover the history of immunization, vaccine safety, inventory and documentation, adverse reactions and emergencies, and vaccine administration technique.
+This 6-credit PTCB-Recognized enhanced immunization training program includes 6 required modules that cover the history of immunization, vaccine safety, inventory and documentation, adverse reactions and emergencies, and vaccine administration technique.

-PLUS, in addition to the 6-hours of required vaccine administration training, you'll also receive access to a bonus 2-hr COVID-19 session that is an optional resource for our Pharmacy Technician Enhanced Training purchasers.
+PLUS, in addition to the 6-hours of required vaccine administration training, you'll also receive access to a 2-hour bonus module, that's provided as an optional COVID-19 resource for Pharmacy Technician Enhanced Training purchasers.

 In this module, technicians will discuss the history of vaccination and pharmacy-based immunization, list diseases that are preventable by vaccination, and identify commonly used vaccines and corresponding routes of administration.